 TED lessons combine maths, science and IT, with creativity, art and design; teaching children programming, coding and how to use cutting-edge design software.
 They learn how to create and engineer their designs using 3-D printing, robotics and laser-cutting, combined with more traditional building techniques.
 They study the history of design and how technological developments are changing product creation and manufacture while thinking about the processes of packaging design, graphics, product development and marketing – providing them with a wide range of skills that are directly applicable to the real world.

 The suite has been cleverly designed with a spacious, main workshop space for practical work, an entrance hall that will be used as an exhibition space, two computing labs and various auxiliary storage spaces for equipment and materials.
-This allows for whole classes to use the suite at once, while enabling them to work individually or small groups on different projects and stages of a process.
+This allows for whole classes to use the suite at once, while enabling them to work individually or in small groups on different projects and stages of a process.
+One such project includes our 2 electric Goblin cars, designed, built and raced by a team of children.
+The video below shows the exciting final race at the prestigious Goodwood track.

 Starting in Form III, we introduce children to the environment of the TED suite, showing them how to construct simple mechanisms and use the equipment safely.
 As they progress up the school, their knowledge and skills accumulate, enabling them to take on more ambitious projects.
 They explore phenomena like hydraulics, pneumatics and aerodynamics, creating machines – boats, catapults and lighthouses for example – that they designed on the computers.
 In Forms VII and VIII, the amount of time pupils spend studying TED each week doubles to two hours.
 The subject becomes more demanding and increasingly cross-curricular, enabling the children to embark on a diverse range of projects using robotics, vacuum forming, 3d printers and CNC milling.

-The TED suite is open at certain break times so that children can come and either carry on with projects begun in class, or new ones.
+The TED suite is open at certain break times so that children can come and either carry on with projects started in class, or embark on new ones.
 There is also a weekly Tech Club after school for children to further develop their skills and passion.
-We also have a Goblin Car Club for children in Forms V and VI to build their own car that they then race against other schools.
-We are in the process of setting up our own Goblin event which will be run at Silverstone.
+The Beachborough Racing Team is a highly popular and successful club.
+For the past seven years, children in forms V and Vl have been gathering every Thursday to build, maintain and practice driving skills on the Goblin cars.
+We run three chassis and we attend two races a year; a smaller event in May (10-20 cars) and the Gathering of Goblins at Goodwood Motor Circuit in July, where well over 80 cars battle for victory!
+We won the competition in 2019 and we have been on the podium in 2018, 2021 and 2022.
 The new TED suite enables us to develop pupils’ confidence in solving practical problems within a real-life context and encourage an enterprising attitude.
 We equip our children to look forward to the future with creativity and innovation that will provide a sound basis for future study in Design and Technology.